christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Circuit components complement each other during belief processing.
 Belief state and negative belief state clusters show complementary patterns; one tracks positive beliefs, the other tracks what's not believed and both interact with scene representation in final state.

 Circuit components are processed sequentially.
 Previous token heads provide steady baseline processing, induction heads build up activation over sequence, and copy suppression prevents simple copying at end.

-And finally we can see a steady flow of information of Initial States → Action State → Scene Representation → Belief State, which shows a clear pipeline of information processing from initial encoding to final belief prediction.

 Each component serves a specific rolw at different points in the sequence.
 The timing and strength of the activations suggest a well organized circuit that tracks states, actions, beliefs using linguistic elements throughout the narrative.